Raku-MUGS/MUGS-Games/README.md

 **NOTE: See the [top-level MUGS repo](https://github.com/Raku-MUGS/MUGS) for more info.**

 MUGS-Games is a collection of free-as-in-speech client and server game and genre implementations for MUGS (Multi-User Gaming Services).
 Note that these implementations do NOT have user interfaces; they only implement abstract game logic, request/response protocols, and so forth.
-This is sufficient for automated testing and implementation of game bots, but if you want to play them as and end user, you'll need to install the appropriate MUGS-UI-* for the user interface you prefer.
+This is sufficient for automated testing and implementation of game bots, but if you want to play them as an end user, you'll need to install the appropriate MUGS-UI-* for the user interface you prefer.

 This Proof-of-Concept release only includes simple turn-based guessing and interactive fiction games.
 The underlying framework in [MUGS-Core](https://github.com/Raku-MUGS/MUGS-Core) has been tested with 2D arcade games as well, but these are not yet ready for public release.
 Future releases will include many more games and genres.